NoTheIdiot/WindogeOS/README.txt

 I have fully converted to Limine, future updates will come very soon.

 = How to such compile and run?
-- Install git, gcc, nasm, and qemu-system, grub-common2.
+- Install git, gcc, and qemu-system.
+Yes, the other tools (like limine, that's it) is already included.

 - Run this in your terminal, if you are on windows, install msys2 via this
 link: https://msys2.org and run the command for installing the needed